 The total solids and fat content of control and experimental herbal ice cream were maintained at 10 and 36 per cent respectively (Bureau of Indian Standards, 1964), so as to produce ice cream with proper body and texture.
 Stabilizer and Emulsifier (SE) were added at rate of three per cent levels.

-Herbal ice cream prepared with the Phyllanthus niruri did not exhibit any body and texture defects.
+Herbal ice cream or natural ice cream prepared with the Phyllanthus niruri did not exhibit any body and texture defects.
 Phyllanthus niruri incorporated at 1 and 1.5 per cent levels in the herbal ice cream, showed no bitterness and herbal flavour.
 Phyllanthus niruri incorporated at 1 per cent level scored maximum points by the sensory panel.
 Mild bitterness was observed at 2 per cent inclusion and beyond 2.5 per cent showed strong bitterness and was objectionable by the sensory panel.

 - Bodyfelt, F. W., Tobias, J. and Trout, G.M.
 (1988).
 The sensory evaluation of dairy products.
 AVI Publ.
 New York, 48.